Retail Theft/Shoplifting

-Retail Theft or Shoplifting
+Retail Theft Shoplifting

 Many retail establishments throughout the greater San Antonio area take a no-tolerance approach to shoplift.
 These department stores, grocery stores, and convenience stores will contact law enforcement officers after they catch a shoplifter in the act.